hhibs/ABOUT-ME/READABOUTME.md

 - 👋 Hi, I’m @hhibs aka Hiba
-- 👀 I’m interested in software engineering/testing with a kick of learning more about data analyst !
+- 👀 I’m interested in software engineering/testing with a kick of learning more about data analysis
-- 🌱 I’m currently learning automated testing C# Selenium
+- 🌱 I’m currently learning automated testing;  C# Selenium
 - 💞️ I’m looking to collaborate on people who do web development as i'm currently volunteering for a disabled women by creating an application catered to her needs.
 - 📫 How to reach me via www.linkedin.com/in/hiba-iqbal-